NatAlden/NuDelay/README.md

 ## Overview

-The PATT project is designed to simulate particle event triggers in a lab by generating fast pulses, delaying and attenuating them as needed, and evaluating trigger performance using a separate receiver unit known as FLOWER.
+The PATT project is designed to simulate particle event triggers in a lab by generating fast pulses, delaying and attenuating them as needed, and evaluating trigger performance using the trigger board known as the FLOWER.
 It supports both Hi-Lo and phased array trigger modes and is highly customizable.
+Find all [supporting documents](https://drive.google.com/drive/folders/1UzmJD0grvrm_VBW6-bOx_4IYcB0hb6c_?usp=sharing) and useful documentation for operating the FLOWER and the PATT in this Google Drive
 ---

 ## PATT System Overview